 To choose a different point, tap the Aperture icon when viewing your image in playback.
 You’ll now see that you can choose between an aperture effect of f/0.95, all the way up to f/16, as well as tapping around the scene to select a different focus point entirely.

-- The Mate 20 Pro has a great camera and is part of our best camera phone guide.
+- The Mate 20 Pro has a great camera and has only been beaten out of our best camera phone guide, by its successor, the Huawei P30 Pro.